alxwuz/11SE_Task-2/PROJECT_DOCUMENTATION.md

 **Postconditions:** The expected outcome or result after the use case is completed.

-The user is given results on their test, and is met with two buttons which either restart or exit the test.
+The user is given results on their test and is met with two buttons which either restart or exit the test.

 ## **Design**
+### **Storyboard**
 ![alt text](images/storyboard.png)

 ### **Data Flow Diagrams**